GregSommerville/Evolutionary.Net/Readme.md

 ## Examples

 Please see the Blackjack example, including with this solution.
-It shows how to use state information (in this case, the player's two cards and the dealer's upcard) in conjunction with terminal functions like DealerShows8() and PlayerHolds16() to develop a strategy for Blackjack.
+It shows how to use state information in conjunction with terminal functions like PlayerHolds16() to develop a strategy for Blackjack.

 Here's a screenshot of the resulting strategy for a run of the Blackjack program: